jbidoret/rightnow/README.md

 now
 ```

-Deply strategy is out of the scope of the tool.
+Deploy strategy is out of the scope of this tool and doc.
 Github/Gitlab pages can be an option, a deploy script based on a hook can be another.

 Oldschoolars might prefer Rsync that the git-based workflow.